Financial-Times/treecreeper/packages/tc-api-rest-handlers/README.md

 The functions do not implement any handling of requests and responses, but work on a more event driven model - receiving and returning objects - for ease of reuse in various environments.
 Therefore the RESTful url scheme is implied rather than implemented.
 This design is both to improve testability and to make it possible, in future, to deploy treecreeper to event driven architectures such as AWS Lambda.

 All of these functions are factories that return the actual handlers.
-Each of the factories accepts an options object with a single property, `documentStore`, which shodul be an instance of `tc-api-s3-document-store` or similar
+Each of the factories accepts an options object with a single property, `documentStore`, which should be an instance of `tc-api-s3-document-store` or similar

 #### URL scheme